Iran–Israel proxy conflict: Hezbollah

+Hezbollah was established as a hybrid organization, with political and social components aimed at gaining legitimacy.
+Similar to Iran's bonyads, Hezbollah set up an extensive welfare network for the Shiite in poverty.
+The group provided discounted or free medical care, education, and cultural events.

 Hezbollah has grown to an organization with seats in the Lebanese government, a radio and a satellite television-station, programs for social development and large-scale military deployment of fighters beyond Lebanon's borders.
 The organization has been called a "state within a state".
 Hezbollah is part of the March 8 Alliance within Lebanon, in opposition to the March 14 Alliance.
 Hezbollah maintains strong support among Lebanon's Shi'a population, while Sunnis have disagreed with the group's agenda.
 Following the end of the Israeli occupation of South Lebanon in 2000, its military strength grew significantly, such that its paramilitary wing is considered more powerful than the Lebanese Army.
+Iran has supported Hezbollah since its founding in 1982, Hezbollah was the first significant proxy nurtured by the Islamic republic as part of Iran's "strategy of confronting Israel on multiple fronts".
 Hezbollah receives military training, weapons, and financial support from Iran, and political support from Syria.
 Hezbollah also fought against Israel in the 2006 Lebanon War.

 Hezbollah has been a major combatant in the Syrian Civil War, helping to ensure the survival of the Iran-backed Assad government.
 Active support and troop deployment began in 2012, steadily increasing thereafter.
 Hezbollah deployed several thousand fighters in Syria and by 2015 lost up to 1,500 fighters in combat.
 Hezbollah has also been very active to prevent rebel penetration from Syria to Lebanon, being one of the most active forces in the Syrian Civil War spillover in Lebanon.
-By March 2019, 1,677 Lebanese Hezbollah fighters had reportedly been killed in the Syria.
+By March 2019, 1,677 Lebanese Hezbollah fighters had reportedly been killed in Syria.

-Popular Front for the Liberation of Palestine
+Lina Khatib, director of the SOAS Middle East Institute in London, said in an interview with the Associated Press "Iran’s support has helped Hezbollah consolidate its position as Lebanon’s most powerful political actor as well as the most equipped military actor supported by Iran in the whole of the Middle East".